 Folate is actually a member of the B Vitamin complex, also referred to as B9.
-Some of the foods rich in vitamin B9 are spinach, beans, asparagus, beet leaves, gentian leaves, roasted soybeans, sunflower seeds, chard, parsley, veal liver, yeast extract spread, avocado and broccoli (see the table below).
+Some of the foods rich in vitamin B9 are spinach, beans, asparagus, beet leaves, gentian leaves, roasted soybeans, sunflower seeds, chard, parsley, yeast extract spread, avocado and broccoli (see the table below).

 If we were to prepare a full list of metabolic processes wherein folate takes part, it would be a really huge list.
 As much as folate is important, it also has a very complicated chemical structure.
 It consists of three component parts, so, due to this complexity, it can be only partly (up to 50 percent) absorbed in the intestines.
 Having said all this, let’s take a look at the most important body processes where folacin – another name for this compound – participates.